tinkerbell/tinkerbell-docs/docs/setup/equinix-metal-terraform.md

 Next, define the template for the workflow.
 The template sets out tasks for the Worker to preform sequentially.
-This template contains a single task with a single action, which is to perform [hello-world].
+This template contains a single task with a single action, which is to perform [hello world].
 Just as in the hello-world example, the `hello-world` image doesn’t contain any instructions that the Worker will perform.
 It is just a placeholder in the template so a workflow can be created and pushed to the Worker.